OPTKEYS

 - TEXT

-- The TEXT parameter reduces collected information down to the level of the unique piece of SQL text.
-OPTKEYS(TEXT) and OPTKEYS(PTEXT) cannot be specified concurrently.
+- The TEXT parameter enables collection of the unique pieces of SQL text for summarization.
+OPTKEYS(TEXT) and OPTKEYS(PTEXT) cannot be specified together.

 - WSNAME